 No. The calculator works without signing in.
 If you want to save scenarios or share them, sign-in is free with Google or email.

-Can I model an early retirement / FIRE scenario?+
+Can I model early retirement or financial independence?

 Ready to run the numbers?